Get Personal and Use Business Cards

 Go to networking meetings, these are often held in hotels and there is normally a charge for this but there will be many businessmen/women swapping ideas, information and it is possible your services will match the needs of someone at the meeting

-If you are saying, in your John McEnroe tone, "you cannot be serious", well yes I can, and am.
+If you're saying, in your John McEnroe tone, "you cannot be serious", well yes I can, and am.
 Think about it, you have a captive audience.
-Currently in many public restrooms, there is a notice on the back of the stall doors.
+Currently, in many public restrooms, there is a notice on the back of the stall doors.
 This is a perfect place for advertising.
-Or in the corner of mirror.
+Or in the corner of the mirror.
 The top corner works best as it avoids moisture getting to it.
 If you are worried about it being removed, have a word with the cleaners.
-If they know you or you possibly pay them a small amount to keep your card there it is a win win situation for both of you.
+If they know you or you possibly pay them a small amount to keep your card there it is a win-win situation for both of you.

 Often other businesses will have a bulletin board where you are allowed to put your business card up.
 It is important to not allow this to get covered up by others.
 Check back often and reorganize so your card is in a prominent position.